-Porto Heli is a beautiful summer seaside resort is 174 km from Athens, situated in the Argolida region in the southeast Peloponnese.
-Porto Heli is a cosmopolitan town, full of luxury villas and vacation resorts surrounded by low hills covered by olive trees and vineyards.
+Porto Heli is a beautiful summer seaside resort 174 km from Athens, located in the southern Argolida region in the eastern Peloponnese.
+Porto Heli is a cosmopolitan town, full of luxury villas and upscale vacation resorts surrounded by low hills covered by olive trees, cypresses, and vineyards.

-Some of the best things to do in Porto Heli Peloponnese: enjoy the natural beauty of the area, the vibrant nightlife, the excellent seafood restaurants, and the short trips to other stunning nearby destinations: Ermioni, Kranidi, Kosta, Koilada, Frangthi cave, Spetses and Hydra islands and so many more.
+Some of the best things to do in Porto Heli are to enjoy the beautiful seaside scenery and the diverse landscapes of the area, the vibrant nightlife, the excellent seafood restaurants in front of Porto Heli bay, and the short trips to other stunning nearby destinations: Ermioni, Kranidi, Kosta, Fourni, Koilada, Frangthi cave, Spetses and Hydra islands and so many more.

-Up next I am going to tell you about the best things to do in Porto Heli Peloponnese!
+This travel guide to the best things to do in Porto Heli also includes:

 Get your interactive map of Porto Heli here, to drive to any of the places listed on my things to do in Porto Heli.

 Nikki Beach Resort & Spa (Booking rate 8.8, from €187) is a beautifully decorated 5-star seafront hotel.
 You will love the sea views from the rooms and the stunning swimming pool, especially during sunsets.

 Mourayio Hotel (Booking rate 9.6, self-catering, from €140): A small but simply perfect hotel in Ermioni village, 15 meters far from the sea.
 Besides having hospitable hosts and, clean nice rooms the hotel is famous for its lavish breakfasts.

 Travel to Porto Heli from Athens by Ferry